1: Your Ego

 Many people join our industry with false expectations.
 Most people join our industry out of desperation.
 They need a financial miracle and they are looking for a quick fix.

-Like any business, it takes time to build a successful business, typically at least a few years.
+Like any business, it takes time to build a successful business, typically several years.
 This business is not the lottery or a get rich quick type of thing.

-If you have big expectations, but you don’t have the skills and you don’t put in the work, you will be disappointed.
+If you have big expectations, but you don’t have the skills and you don’t put in the work, you will end up disappointed.

 Considering you are building your business part-time, here’s a good estimated timeline for success.